 The Board of Directors, currently consisting of seven members, is divided into three classes with terms expiring alternately over a three-year period.
-The terms of two incumbent directors expire at the Annual Meeting.
-Mr. Bryan F. Kennedy III's term expires at this year's Annual Meeting and he has been recommended by the Corporate Governance and Nominating Committee and nominated by the Board for re-election and to serve until the 2014 Annual Meeting and until his successor is elected and qualified.
-Mr. Grant L. Hamrick announced his retirement effective immediately prior to the Annual Meeting and is not being nominated for re-election.
-Mr. Thomas B. Henson has been recommended by the Corporate Governance and Nominating Committee and nominated by the Board for election and to serve until the 2014 Annual Meeting and until his successor is elected and qualified.
-The Corporate Governance and Nominating Committee reviews and recommends, and the Board nominates, director candidates in accordance with the Company's Bylaws and the policies described below under "Corporate Governance Matters- Director Nomination Criteria and Process."
+The terms of three incumbent directors expire at the Annual Meeting.
+Mr. John P. D. Cato, Mr. Thomas E. Meckley and Mr. Bailey W. Patrick's terms expire at this year's Annual Meeting and they have been recommended by the Corporate Governance and Nominating Committee and nominated by the Board for reelection and to serve until the 2015 Annual Meeting and until their successors are elected and qualified.
+The Corporate Governance and Nominating Committee reviews and recommends, and the Board nominates, director candidates in accordance with the Company's Bylaws and the policies described below under "Corporate Governance Matters - Director Nomination Criteria and Process."

-It is the intention of the persons named in the proxy to vote for Bryan F. Kennedy, III and Thomas B. Henson to serve until the 2014 Annual Meeting and until their successor is elected and qualified, except to the extent authority to so vote is withheld with respect to one or more nominees.
+It is the intention of the persons named in the proxy to vote for John P. D. Cato, Thomas E. Meckley and Bailey W. Patrick to serve until the 2015 Annual Meeting and until their successors are elected and qualified, except to the extent authority to so vote is withheld with respect to one or more nominees.
 Should any nominee be unable to serve, which is not anticipated, the proxy will be voted for the election of a substitute nominee selected by the Board of Directors.
-The two nominees shall be elected by a plurality of the votes of Class A Stock and Class B Stock voting as a single class.
+The three nominees shall be elected by a plurality of the votes of Class A Stock and Class B Stock voting as a single class.

 The directors recommend that shareholders vote FOR the election of Messrs.
-Kennedy and Henson as members of the Board of Directors.
+Cato, Meckley and Patrick as members of the Board of Directors.

 As discussed in the Director Nomination Criteria and Process section below, the Board believes its directors possess a diverse and extensive background of knowledge and both professional and life experience that can support growth, evaluate risk and provide sufficient oversight to the Company.
-The members of the Board were selected based on their professional achievements, broad experience, wisdom, character, integrity, ability to make independent, analytical inquiries and intelligent decisions, sound and mature business judgement, ability to understand the business environment and ability to collaborate in an effective manner at the Board level.
+The members of the Board were selected based on their professional achievements, broad experience, wisdom, character, integrity, ability to make independent, analytical inquiries and intelligent decisions, sound and mature business judgment, ability to understand the business environment and ability to collaborate in an effective manner at the Board level.
 In addition, individual directors were selected based on many factors including, but not limited to, the following:

-- Experience at the director and executive level with publicly traded as well as private companies; - Knowledge of and experience in the development and leasing of commercial real estate; - Financial expertise including experience in public accounting; and - Knowledge of the retail industry.
+- Experience at the director and executive level with publicly traded as well as private companies; - Knowledge of and experience in the development and leasing of commercial real estate; - · Financial expertise including experience in public accounting; and - · Knowledge of the retail industry.